awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-batch.md

                 RecordN-Attribute1, RecordN-Attribute2, RecordN-Attribute3, ..., RecordN-AttributeM
 ```

-For an example of how to use batch transform, see [Step 2\.4\.2: Deploy the Model with Batch Transform ](ex1-batch-transform.md)\.
+For an example of how to use batch transform, see [Step 6\.2: Deploy the Model with Batch Transform](ex1-batch-transform.md)\.

 ## Use Batch Transform with Large Datasets<a name="large-datasets-batch"></a>